norbelcasasmurillo/ticket-lifecycle/README.md

 <br />

 <p align="center">

+In that same ticket update this property:
+- **Help Topic:** Report a Probelm / Business Critical Outage
-In that same ticket update this property for Help Topic to Online Banking Department.
-And put this comment: No customers able to access online banking.
+- **Comment:** No customers able to access online banking.
+- Then click update
 </p>
 <p>